nitwit-se/notes/content/posts/20230810094858-combinating_the_technical_interview.md

 *Foolish!* Of course.
 Once again, you've overlooked Aisha's counsel.
 These mortals never place their faith in the gods.
 They demand their own proofs.

 "Certainly," you respond, attempting to placate him.
-"But then I'd have to invoke more than just functions&hellip; perhaps integers and the addition rune would work, hope that's acceptable?"
+"But then I'd have to invoke more than just functions… perhaps integers and the addition rune would work, hope that's acceptable?"

 ```julia
 const toInt = n -> () ->